milenamartinezp/milenamartinezp/README.md

 <img align="left" alt="Power BI" width="70px" src="PowerBI_icon.jpeg" />
 <img align="left" alt="Tableau" width="70px" src="Tableau_icon.jpeg" />

 ## Recent Projects:

 - [Project 1 Name]: Briefly describe the project and highlight your role in it, as well as any relevant data analysis or modeling techniques you used.

 ## Certifications and Education:

-Post-Graduate Certificate | August 2022 - August 2023
+**Post-Graduate Certificate**
-Centennial College, Toronto, ON, Canada
+August 2022 - August 2023
 Post-Graduate Certificate of Marketing Research and Analytics

-Bachelor’s Degree | January 2014 - March 2019
+**Bachelor’s Degree**
-Universidad del Norte, Barranquilla, Colombia
+January 2014 - March 2019
 Bachelor of Industrial Engineering

 ## Contact:

-If you're interested in discussing potential job opportunities, please feel free to reach out to me via email at milenamartinezp9@gmail.com.
+If you're interested in discussing potential job opportunities, please feel free to contact me via email at milenamartinezp9@gmail.com or through my [LinkedIn Prodile](www.linkedin.com/in/milmarp).
 I'm always open to networking and new opportunities.

-### Thank you for taking the time to visit my GitHub profile.
-I look forward to connecting with you!
+**Thank you for taking the time to visit my GitHub profile.
+I look forward to connecting with you!**